 HCCA sets its academic standards to meet or exceed those set by the state government.
-HCCA requires all teachers to be certified through the State of Colorado Department of Education, be CPR and First Aid certified, and pass necessary background checks.
+HCCA seeks teachers that are certified through the State of Colorado Department of Education, be CPR and First Aid certified, and pass necessary background checks.
 HCCA will not exceed a 15:1 student/ teacher ratio.